aafkegros/MicroscopyNodes/docs/tutorials/rendering.md

 # Rendering

-There are a lot of extra parameters to tweak in regards to rendering in Blender and these could all be useful to figure out.
-They are explained in the {{ svg("blender") }} [Blender manual](https://docs.blender.org/manual/en/latest/render/cycles/render_settings/index.html).
-Some, however, are especially useful to know for microscopy data or as new user.
+There are a lot of extra parameters that can be adjusted to optimize rendering in Blender.
+All of these are explained in the {{ svg("blender") }} [Blender manual](https://docs.blender.org/manual/en/latest/render/cycles/render_settings/index.html).
+Some, however, are especially useful to know for microscopy data or for new users.
 These are covered here.

 ## Render Engines